sjbylo/ocp-topics/s2i-simple-builder/builder/README.md

 To build the image inside openshift and have it pushed into the internal registry, follow these commands:

 ```
 oc import-image openshift/base-centos7 --confirm     # Make the base image available.
 Do this only once.

-oc new-build . --name s2i-simple-builder          # Create the build configuration (using Docker build strategry)
+oc new-build --name s2i-simple-builder --binary=true # Create the build configuration (using Docker build strategry)

 oc start-build s2i-simple-builder --from-dir=.       # Start the build, using the current diectory

 oc logs bc/s2i-simple-builder -f                     # Check the build output for errors

 ```